Huajun-Wang/BOSVM/README.md

-This source code is programmed based on the algorithm described in:

-Sparse and robust elastic net support vector machine with bounded concave loss for large-scale problems
+This code corresponds to the paper "Sparse and robust elastic net support vector machine with bounded concave loss for large-scale problems"

-Please give credits to this paper if you use the code for your research.
+If you are using our code, please give proper citation to the above given paper.

+The codes of the simulate data and real data are described as follows:

+The code of real data is named as "demonRealData.m".
+Running the "demonRealData.m" file can obtain the results of real data of our algorithm.

+ Inputs:
+       X    -- the sample data, dimension, \in\R^{m-by-n}; (required) y    -- the classes of the sample data, \in\R^m; (required) y_i \in {+1,-1}, i=1,2,...,m
+      pars -- parameters (optional)

+ pars:     Parameters are all OPTIONAL
+             pars.tau   --  Starting point of tau \in\R^m,  (default, zeros(m,1))
+             pars.lambda  --  A positive scalar in (2^-4,2^-6,...,2^4).(default, 1)
+             pars.sigma      --  A positive scalar in (2^-4,...,2^4).(default, 1)
+             pars.lambda1  --  A positive scalar in (10^-4,2^-6,...,10^4).(default, 1)
+             pars.maxit   --  Maximum number of iterations, (default,1000)
+             pars.tol     --  Tolerance of the halting condition, (default,1e-3)

+ Outputs:
+     Out.iter:          Number of iterations
+     Out.time:        CPU time
+     Out.bbeta0:    The solution of the primal problem, namely the classifier Out.h:             The solution h
+     Out.tau:          The solution tau
+     Out.alpha:       The solution alpha
+     Out.nsv:          Number of support vectors
+     Out.s:             Sparsity level of the solution Out.alpha Out.acc:          Training classification accuracy
+     Out.error:        Classification error
+The all real dataset can be downloaded as follows：the libsvm library：(https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/), the kaggle library： (https://www.kaggle.com/datasets) and the uci library ：(http://archive.ics.uci.edu/ml/datasets.php)